Save Your Love (Rene & Angela song)

 "Save Your Love (For #1)" is a 1985 song written and sung by the duo René & Angela from their album Street Called Desire.
 It was their first single (and album) for Mercury Records.
-The single also featured labelmate Kurtis Blow performing a rap, making it one first times hip hop artists collaborated with R&B artists on their work.
+The single also featured labelmate Kurtis Blow performing a rap, making it one of the first times hip hop artists collaborated with R&B artists on their work.
 The single was number one on the Billboard R&B chart for two weeks and was the duo's biggest hit on that chart.